 - Proactive and retroactive actions based on machine learning and data analysis

 - Enforcing encryption in the cloud that meets organization defined standards – Data encryption in flight and at rest is extremely important in securing a company’s public cloud landscape.

-- Detection and scrubbing of confidential information.
+- Threat control, detection and scrubbing of confidential information.
 Confidential information may include such things as credit card numbers or social security numbers.